mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 17](images/5-lab-satellite-nav-to-hana-server2.png)

-In this view we can see essntially the same Content View concept with an easily noticeable difference.
+In this view we can see essentially the same Content View concept with an easily noticeable difference.

 ![Satellite exploration 18](images/5-lab-satellite-hana-server1.png)